 - Surgery may be beneficial in severe cases

-- Chronic respiratory failure occurs in the advanced stages of COPD due to progressive emphysematous changes and loss of diffusion surface area.
+- Description: occurs in the advanced stages of COPD due to progressive emphysematous changes and loss of diffusion surface area

 - Long-standing partial respiratory failure (pO2 at rest < 60 mm Hg)

 - Global respiratory insufficiency failure (pO2 changes at rest < 60 mm Hg and pCO2 > 45 mm Hg)

 Long-term oxygen therapy (LTOT): 16 hours oxygen administration per day (minimum dosage) is associated with lower mortality rates.